influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 ## Notebook cell types

-Add one or more of the following cell types to your notebook:
+The following cell types are available:

 - **Input: Metric Selector**:
 Filter out your data using a single list.